 As the cancer cells grow in the bone marrow, you may have bone pain, most often in the ribs or back.

-If cancer grows in the spine bones, pressure on the nerves may result.
+- If cancer grows in the spine bones, it can press on the nerves.
 This can lead to numbness or weakness of the arms or legs.

 Exams and Tests